 Venezuela holds more proven crude oil than any other country on Earth.
 A US administration that came to office promising unilateral action against sanctioned oil-producing states captured its president in a night raid less than a year later.
 These two facts are not in dispute.
-Whether they are the same fact is.
+Whether they are the same fact is the question the January 3, 2026 operation reopened — and the answer researchers give has been shaped by a named arc of prior operations, an election whose results are still contested, and a pattern of intervention the hemisphere has watched repeat since at least 1953.

 What the theory claims

-- The paired-operation version: the January Venezuela operation and the February Iran strikes are read as two halves of a single doctrine — coordinated action against sanctioned, non-compliant, dollar-dissenting oil states within a 60-day window.
+The paired-operation framing.
+The January Venezuela operation and the February Iran strikes are read as two halves of a single doctrine — coordinated action against sanctioned, non-compliant, dollar-dissenting oil states within a 60-day window, by the same administration, with overlapping rhetorical justifications.
+Researchers point to the historical parallel of the Nixon-Kissinger era in which multiple regime-change operations were conducted in compressed windows under a single strategic logic.

 The variations